 A flag is a symbol that represents an abstract idea of a nation and its sovereignty.
-The Indian National Flag therefore represents the hopes and aspirations of the people of India.
-It is the symbol of our national pride as it has a rich history that’s been carried around since the early 1900.
+The Indian National Flag, therefore, represents the hopes and aspirations of the people of India.
+It is the symbol of our national pride as it has a rich history that’s been carried around since the early 1900s.

-In this article, we’re going to see the various changes of our national flag since its very first inception in the year 1906.
-The evolution of our national flag has sailed through many ups and downs during the last century to get the recognition as the symbol of a free country.
-It has now become a pride for hundreds of millions of people in India as it reflects the rapid political and economical developments of the nation on the world stage.
+In this article, we’re going to see the various changes to our national flag since its very first inception in the year 1906.
+The evolution of our national flag has sailed through many ups and downs during the last century to get recognition as the symbol of a free country.
+It has now become a source of pride for hundreds of millions of people in India as it reflects the rapid political and economic development of the nation on the world stage.

-Unofficial Flag Of India In 1906
+The Unofficial Flag Of India In 1906

-This is India’s first recognized unofficial flag that was made during our national struggle for freedom from the British-Raj.
-This unofficial flag of India’s pre-independence is said to have been hoisted on august 7, 1906 in the Parsee Bagan Square in present day Kolkata.
+This is India’s first recognized unofficial flag that was made during our national struggle for freedom from the British empire.
+This unofficial flag of India’s pre-independence is said to have been hoisted on August 7, 1906 in the Parsee Bagan Square in present day Kolkata.

-Despite the launch was only briefly covered by a few newspapers, it was a significant event in the history of India.
+Despite the launch being only briefly covered by a few newspapers, it was a significant event in the history of India.
 The flag was introduced as a result of the partition of Bengal in 1905 by the British.
-So, it was representing the independence movement (Swadeshi Movement) that sought to unite the multitude of castes and races within the country to fight against Britishers.
+So, it was representing the independence movement (Swadeshi Movement) that sought to unite the multitude of castes and races within the country to fight against the Britishers.

-The flag was composed of three horizontal strips of red, yellow and green as you can see from the image above.
-The green stripe on the uppermost contains eight white lotuses representing the eight main provinces of British India.
+The flag was composed of three horizontal strips of red, yellow, and green, as you can see from the image above.
+The green stripe on the uppermost contains eight white lotuses, representing the eight main provinces of British India.

-Actually, the said provinces were the administrative divisions of British governance in India, and collectively these states together were called the British India.
-The middle yellow segment had the words Bande Mataram written in Sanskrit language and the bottom red stripe had a half moon on the left and a shining sun on the right side.
+Actually, the said provinces were the administrative divisions of British governance in India, and collectively, these states were called British India.
+The middle yellow segment had the words “Bande Mataram” written in Sanskrit, and the bottom red stripe had a half moon on the left and a shining sun on the right side.

 The Berlin Committee Flag In 1907

-One year later during the same period another slightly modified version of the previous flag was subsequently hoisted by Madam Bhikaji Cama with her group of exiled revolutionaries in Stuttgart, Germany.
-She hoisted this flag during a meeting in the second international socialist congress on 22th august, 1907.
+One year later, during the same period, another slightly modified version of the previous flag was subsequently hoisted by Madam Bhikaji Cama with her group of exiled revolutionaries in Stuttgart, Germany.
+She hoisted this flag during a meeting of the Second International Social Congress on August 22, 1907.

-Thus, it attained the status of the first Indian flag to be hoisted at any foreign land.
-The similarities of the flag she used was very close to the first unofficial one hoisted in 1906 in Calcutta for the independence movement that was happening within the country.
+Thus, it attained the status of being the first Indian flag to be hoisted on any foreign land.
+The flag she used was very similar to the first unofficial one hoisted in 1906 in Calcutta for the independence movement that was happening within the country.

-This edition of the flag has almost similar pattern except that the top strip had only one lotus but seven stars denoting the Saptarishis, also this is the very first flag that standardized the use of saffron color in the national flag.
+This edition of the flag has an almost similar pattern except that the top strip has only one lotus but seven stars denoting the Saptarishis.
+This is also the very first flag that standardized the use of saffron color in the national flag.

 The Unofficially Adopted Flag In 1921

-In april 1921, Gandhi finally proposed a new flag in his weekly published english journal – Young India, emphasizing the need for an Indian flag to reunite the country man for the independence movement.
+In April 1921, Gandhi finally proposed a new flag in his weekly published English journal, “Young India”, emphasizing the need for an Indian flag to reunite the country’s men for the independence movement.

-He proposed a flag with a spinning wheel at the centre to symbolise the progress of the nation.
-However it’s said that the idea of the spinning wheel was originally given by Lala Hansraj and Pingali Venkaiah.
+He proposed a flag with a spinning wheel at the center to symbolize the progress of the nation.
+However, it’s said that the idea of the spinning wheel was originally given by Lala Hansraj and Pingali Venkaiah.

-Anyhow, Gandhi then commissioned them for preparing the final design of a flag featuring a chakra or spinning wheel on a red and green banner as shown in the image below.
+Anyhow, Gandhi then commissioned them to prepare the final design of a flag featuring a chakra, or spinning wheel, on a red and green banner, as shown in the image below.
 The first draft of the flag had only two horizontal stripes—red and green.
-The red and green colors were there in the flag to represent the hindu and muslim population of the nation accordingly.
+The red and green colors were in the flag to represent the Hindu and Muslim population of the nation accordingly.

 The Swaraj Flag In 1931

-Thus, the spinning wheel got replaced by the Ashoka Chakra representing the dharma and law.
-At the constituent assembly on 22th july 1947, the design got finalized with three horizontal stripes of saffron, white, and green, all in equal proportions.
+Thus, the spinning wheel was replaced by the Ashoka Chakra, representing the dharma and law.
+At the constituent assembly on July 22nd, 1947, the design was finalized with three horizontal stripes of saffron, white, and green, all in equal proportions.

 The Chakra was placed in the middle of the white band.
-After all the proposed changes got approved, the flag was ultimately hosted on the 15th august 1947.
-Since then it’s been proudly serving as the national flag of India.
+After all the proposed changes were approved, the flag was ultimately hosted on August 15th, 1947.
+Since then, it’s been proudly serving as the national flag of India.